The name of this organization is the Florida Academy of Anesthesiologist Assistants, hereinafter referred to as the FAAA.

 Section 1: General

-Eligible persons become members in the FAAA by approved application, payment of dues, and active membership in the AAAA, or as set forth otherwise by the Board of Directors, hereinafter referred to as the Board.
+Eligible persons become members in the FAAA by approved application, payment of dues or as set forth otherwise by the Board of Directors, hereinafter referred to as the Board.
 Application for membership shall be made in the manner and form prescribed by the board.

-Membership is for one year and may be renewed annually if the member is in good standing with the AAAA and FAAA Boards, and has fulfilled the requirements of membership as set forth herein.
+Membership is for one year and may be renewed annually if the member is in good standing with the FAAA Board, and has fulfilled the requirements of membership as set forth herein.

 Section 2: Fellow Members

-A. Eligibility: Fellow members are those members of the FAAA who (i) are graduates of an approved program for the training of AAs; (ii) are currently licensed, certified, or otherwise sanctioned to practice as an AA; and (iii) maintain active membership in the AAAA; and (iv) demonstrate the ideals and principles for which the FAAA stands.
+A. Eligibility: Fellow members are those members of the FAAA who (i) are graduates of an approved program for the training of AAs; (ii) are currently licensed, certified, or otherwise sanctioned to practice as an AA; and (iii) although not required, should attempt to maintain active membership in the AAAA; and (iv) demonstrate the ideals and principles for which the FAAA stands.

 B. Rights: Fellow members of the FAAA shall have (i) the right to vote in all elections, general and special; (ii) the right to hold office positions; and (iii) the right to enjoy all benefits which shall accrue to the FAAA.